 - Proof of address and age will we required

 - One fan per household

 “We are excited to be partnering with Louisville Metro Office of Aging & Disabled Citizens again this year, helping older adults and persons with disabilities stay comfortable during the summer months, stated Barbara Gordon, director of the KIPDA Area Agency on Aging and Independent Living.
 “I am proud of all of the community partners who support this effort and help to make it happen.“

-Coinciding with the Fan Fair will be a health/resource fair open to all ages to provide various health checks and information from local area resources.
-Louisville Metro Department of Public Health & Wellness and LMPD will be on hand to facilitate a prescription drug toss so that attendees can properly and safely dispose of unwanted or expired prescription medications.
+Coinciding with the Fan Fair will be a health fair open to all ages to provide basic health checks and information from local area resources.
+Louisville Metro Department of Public Health & Wellness and LMPD will also facilitate a ‘Take Back Event’ to properly and safely dispose of unwanted or expired prescription drugs.